-Full Description: A Postdoctoral Research Scientist position is available immediately to join a team that is studying the phytochrome family of photoreceptors to understand how they transition between their spectrally and conformationally distinct inactive Pr and active Pfr states and finally drive various responses to light after activation.
-In various microbes, phytochromes control a gamut of events, ranging from development and motility to reproduction and pathology.
-In green plants, phytochromes are the dominant photoreceptors that trigger a number of critical developmental transitions, including seed germination, seedling growth, chloroplast development, shade avoidance, circadian rhythm entrainment, flowering time and senescence.
+Full Description: A Postdoctoral Research Scientist position is available to join a team that is studying the phytochrome family of photoreceptors at the structural and biochemical levels to understand how they transition between their spectrally and conformationally distinct inactive Pr and active Pfr states.
+These photoreceptors pervade the microbial and plant worlds and control an assortment of processes important for growth, development, reproduction, motility, pigmentation and pathology.
+In plants, phytochromes are the dominant photoreceptors capable of triggering a number of critical developmental transitions, including seed germination, seedling growth, chloroplast development, shade avoidance, circadian rhythm entrainment, flowering time and senescence.
 Thus, understanding how phytochromes signal not only has interest at a basic science level and technology development, but also with respect to crop improvement, the ecology of microbial communites, and disease prevention.

-The goals of this NIH-funded project is to use an array of structural and biochemical approaches to understand: (i) the early conformational events during the transitions between Pr and Pfr using serial femtosecond crystallography; (ii) the structure of phytochromes as Pr and Pfr using an assortment of X-ray crystallography and cryo-EM approaches to define the conformational changes that distinguish these two states; (iii) how various isoforms of plant phytochromes exploit their biochemical differences to enable perception of both light and temperature; and ultimately (iv) how signaling by Pfr is transmitted to downstream partners, be it microbial phytochromes that work in histidine kinase cascades, or plant phytochromes that induce reversible inactivation of a suite of PIF transcriptional repressors.
+The goals of this NIH-funded project is to use an array of structural and biochemical approaches to understand: (i) the early conformational events during the pico- to millisecond transitions between Pr and Pfr using both serial femtosecond crystallography with X-ray free-electron laser sources (XFEL) and temperature scanning crystallography; (ii) the structure of a phytochrome dimer as Pr and Pfr using an assortment of X-ray crystallography and cryo-EM approaches to define the conformational changes that distinguish these two states; (iii) how various isoforms of plant phytochromes exploit their physico-chemical differences to enable perception of both light and temperature; and ultimately (iv) how signaling by Pfr is transmitted to downstream signaling partners, be it microbial phytochromes that work in two-component kinase cascades, or plant phytochromes that direct reversible inactivation of a suite of PIF transcriptional repressors.
 We then want to exploit this knowledge to engineer plants expressing phytochromes with unique signaling properties for agricultural benefit.

-Importantly, all of the methodologies are in place to express spectrally-active phytochromes recombinantly and study them in the test tube and by cryo-EM and X-ray crystallography using facilities both at Washington University and through various collaborators.
-Of particular interest is our recent development of robust assays to watch phytochromes interact with their downstream partners and are thus poised to determine the initial steps in signaling for the first time.
+Importantly, all of the methodologies are in place to express spectrally-active phytochromes recombinantly and study them by cryo-EM and X-ray crystallography with standard synchrotron souces as well as by XFEL, using facilities both at Washington University and through various collaborators.
+Of particular importance is our recent ability to generate difraction-quality crystals of a phytochrome that can transition between the inactive and active states while in a crystal lattice, and the first 3D views of entire plant phytochromes as Pr.
 See papers by Burgie et al. (2015) PNAS; Burgie et al. (2016) Structure; Legris et al. (2016) Science; Fuller et al., (2017) Nat.
 Methods; Burgie et al. (2017) Sci.
-Rep.; Burgie et al., (2020) PNAS; Burgie et al., (2021) PNAS; Li et al. (2022) Nature; and soon to be released atomic-resolution view of a plant PhyA dimer in Nature Plants for more background on the topic and experimental approaches.
-The project not only offers exciting science but also the ability to become proficient in modern 3D structure, proteomic, biochemical, and structure-guided engineering approaches.
-We also have a greenhouse full of maize expressing site-directed mutant forms of phytochromes that hopefully will alter plant development for agronomic benefit.
+Rep.; Burgie et al., (2020) PNAS; Burgie et al., (2021) PNAS; Li et al. (2022) Nature; Burgie et al. (2023) Nat.
+Plants, and just submitted full-length structures of a bacterial phytochrome in its Pr and Pfr states for more information on the topic and experimental approaches.
+The project not only offers exciting science but also the ability to become proficient in modern 3D structure, proteomic, and structure-guided engineering approaches.